Berkshire leads US$750 million Nubank funding round, values it at US$30 billion

 A highly concentrated financial market dominated by five banks, Brazil has been a hotbed for fintech growth.
 Online banking has reduced costs for newcomers and the central bank has created new rules to encourage competition, aiming at lower fees and interest rates for consumers.

-Nubank's US$750 million new funding round is part of its series G fundraising round, which totaled US$1.15 billion.
+Nubank's US$750 million new funding round is part of its series G fundraising round, which totalled US$1.15 billion.
 An initial part of the series G round was announced in January.

 Other participants in the round included Sands Capital, Canada Pension Plan Investment Board, MSA Capital, Advent's Sunley House Capital and Brazilian asset managers Verde Asset Management and Absoluto Partners.